cilium/cilium/Documentation/operations/upgrade.rst

 * The ``ip-allocation-timeout`` flag (which provided a time limit on blocking CIDR identity allocations) has been removed.
 CIDR identity allocation now always happens asynchronously, therefore making this timeout obsolete.
+* The deprecated flag ``enable-remote-node-identity`` has been removed.
+  More information can be found in the following Helm upgrade notes.

 Helm Options
 ~~~~~~~~~~~~

-* Deprecated helm option encryption.{keyFile,mountPath,secretName,interface} are removed
+* Deprecated Helm option encryption.{keyFile,mountPath,secretName,interface} are removed
   in favor of encryption.ipsec.*.
 * Deprecated options ``proxy.prometheus.enabled`` and ``proxy.prometheus.port`` have been removed.
   Please use ``envoy.prometheus.enabled`` and ``envoy.prometheus.port`` instead.
-* The unused helm option ``proxy.sidecarImageRegex`` has been removed.
+* The unused Helm option ``proxy.sidecarImageRegex`` has been removed.
-* The helm option ``endpointStatus`` has been removed.
+* The Helm option ``endpointStatus`` has been removed.
 Instead of relying on additional statuses in CiliumEndpoints CRD,
   please rely on Cilium's metrics to monitor status of endpoints.
 Example metrics include: ``cilium_policy``, ``cilium_policy_endpoint_enforcement_status``,
   ``cilium_controllers_failing`` and ``cilium_endpoint_state``.
   More detailed information about specific endpoint status information is still available through ``cilium-dbg endpoint get``.
+* The deprecated Helm option ``remoteNodeIdentity`` has been removed.
+This should have no impact on users who used the previous default
+  value of ``true``: Remote nodes will now always use ``remote-node`` identity.
+If you have network policies based on
+  ``enable-remote-node-identity=false`` make sure to update them.

 Added Metrics
 ~~~~~~~~~~~~~